sindresorhus/clear-downloads/readme.md

 # [<img src="logo.png" alt="Clear Downloads" width="350">][install]

-> Chrome extension - Clears the Downloads list every 10 seconds to force the download bar to disappear when all downloads are complete
+> Chrome extension - Clears the Downloads list every 10 seconds to force the download button to disappear when all downloads are complete

 ## [Install][install]